lynkos/blog/_posts/2025-03-19-play-windows-games.md

 #### Shell Shortcut

 #### Bash Functions for Gaming
-Save this script (i.e. `gaming_funcs.sh`), then add to your shell startup file.
+Save this script (i.e. `gaming_funcs.sh`{: .filepath}), then add to your shell startup file.
 You can also find [this script in my GitHub Gists](https://gist.github.com/lynkos/fc27a9cf827a4d7adf6c2f3a6b7f0f7a), as this version may or may not be outdated.

-> E.g. Here's how I include it in my `.bashrc` file:
+> E.g. Here's how I include it in my `.bashrc`{: .filepath} file:
 > ```bash
 > [[ -r "$HOME/Scripts/gaming_funcs.sh" ]] && . "$HOME/Scripts/gaming_funcs.sh"
 > ```